Your Essential Venue Accessibility Checklist

 Dietary requirements go hand in hand with a good catering experience.
 The food you provide your guests should cater for a range of different diets and allergies.

 Foods should be clearly labelled with allergen information and there should be vegetarian and vegan options available so that all guests have the choice of something to eat.
-In fact at Make Venues, our new Menu Manifesto puts non-meat options front and centre of our offering.

 Fire Exits